 Most modern gadgets have several different options for storage space, including both internal and external storage.
 However, the amount of space you’ll need on any given device will depend on various factors.
-It’s critical that you take these factors into account when purchasing or building a new desktop or laptop.
+It’s critical that you take these factors into account when purchasing or building a computer or laptop.

 Data storage has come a long way over the past few decades.
 Floppy disks were the norm… once.
 They could only store about 1.44 MB of data, enough to hold large text files, but impossible for just about anything else.
 CDs were the next big hit at about 650 MB of data, while a DVD can hold around 4.7 GB.
 A single DVD can hold as much data as 3,342 floppy disks.
 Blu-Ray can store 10 times as much data as a DVD.
 Google’s data storage exceeds 15 exabytes, or 26.2 million Blu-Ray disks.